DATAGATEWAYS/obi/README.md

 - WhatsApp bot and Admin panel are currently commented out in `docker-compose.yml`
 - Make sure to review and adjust environment variables in `.env`
-- Consider setting up a domain name and HTTPS using Nginx or Caddy if exposed publicly
+- Consider setting up a domain name and HTTPS using Nginx or Caddy if exposed publicly (for obi website)

 ## ✅ TODO